 1) What is the NISE Network?

-The NISE Network community within the United States is organized around seven Regional Hubs based on geographic proximity.
+The NISE Network community within the United States is organized around four Regional Hubs based on geographic proximity.
 Regional Hubs Leaders facilitate partner interaction in the Network, help museum educators and scientists connect with each other, host regional workshops, and provide support to organizations in their respective regions.
 Regional Hub Leader contacts and a map can be found on our Contact Us page.

 For more information about the NISE Network please see the About page.

 The NISE Network seeks to broaden participation in STEM learning at school, at home, and in the community through local collaborations.
 The NISE Network achieves its reach and impact through the participation of over 600 partner organizations in Network activities each year.
 The Network creates resources and coordinates activities on a national and regional level, while Network partners coordinate and implement project activities locally.
 Through the diversity of our partner organizations, the Network has broad geographic and demographic reach across the country.
 Together, we engage 11 million people each year in high-quality STEM learning!

 - NISE Network partners who have received physical kits (please note this is not an exhaustive list of all NISE Net partners)

 3) What is the purpose of nisenet.org?

 The website is an online digital library of public educational products and tools designed for educators and scientists.
 The website's purpose is to share educational resources and tools with educators and scientists to increase their capacity to engage their audiences in current science, technology, engineering, and math (STEM).
 Many of the educational products and professional development tools on the website are available for free download.
 This website features two types of educational products: